 Why do I need to take minutes of a general meeting?

-A minutes of meeting template can help you to make sure that you record the proceedings of your general meetings correctly.
+A template helps you make sure that you record the proceedings of your general meetings correctly.

-The exact procedure for your meetings will be contained in your company articles, but you also need to follow rules set out in the Companies Act.
+The exact procedure for your meetings will be contained in your company articles.
+But you also need to follow rules set out in the Companies Act.
+With the introduction of the Economic Crime and Corporate Transparency Act 2023, the government is placing a stronger focus on keeping accurate company records.
+This means it’s more important than ever to make sure your paperwork is correct.

-For example, you’ll need a written record of attendance of the meeting, and of the motions passed.
-Remember, though, that in most cases you can pass motions without holding a meeting: motions can also be passed in writing.
+For example, you need a written record of attendance at the meeting, and of the motions passed.
+Remember that in most cases you can pass motions without holding a meeting, as motions can also be passed in writing.

 What does a minutes of general meeting template include?